erizzolo/C-Cpp-examples/README.md

 | [alloc_Cpp_new_delete.cpp](examples/alloc_Cpp_new_delete.cpp) | Dynamic memory allocation (C++ with new/delete) |

 ### Exercises and solutions

-> Solutions to exercises are *optional*: i.e. they may be provided or not
+> Solutions to exercises are *optional*: i.e.they may be provided or not
 >
 > If they are provided, there is absolutely **NO WARRANTY** that they are correct!!!